What is Keti Koti? How the Netherlands commemorates the abolition of slavery

 It might not be a public holiday, but that doesn’t mean that the Netherlands doesn’t celebrate Keti Koti in different ways.
 Keti Koti has been celebrated in a number of Dutch cities since 2002 with various festivals and events.
 Unsurprisingly, the most notable one is the Keti Koti Festival in Amsterdam, which is held in the Oosterpark and attended by the city’s mayor as well as other representatives of the Dutch government and foundations such as NiNsee.

 Events are also held in Rotterdam, where the abolition of slavery is commemorated on June 30 and celebrated on July 1.
 The festival features two church services and a variety of fun and educational events.
-For the sixth year in a row, the National Theatre in The Hague has also put together a special programme in honour of Keti Koti, which features a city walk and a theatrical performance.
+For the seventh year in a row, the National Theatre in The Hague has also put together a special programme in honour of Keti Koti, which features a city walk and a theatrical performance.

 Thumb: 150th anniversary of the abolition of slavery, via Stadsarchief Amsterdam / Ton van Rijn.